Transport UK London Bus: Walworth (WL)

 Walworth garage operates routes 3, 45, 63, 68, 363, 381, C10, P5, P13, N3, N63, N68 and N381.

 Originally a site acquired by the London County Council for its electric trams, it was known as Camberwell Tram depot until 1950, when its name was changed to Walworth to accommodate the arrival of motor buses replacing the garage's tram fleet, as well to avoid confusion with Camberwell garage, located opposite this garage.
 Major rebuilding took place during the 1950s to repair bomb damage from World War II, during which time some buses were worked out of Camberwell.

 In the late 1960s, the garage assumed operation of the Red Arrow routes, using AEC Merlins and later Leyland Nationals on the service until the garage was closed in 1985.
 Following the closure of the Victoria and Ash Grove garages, from 1987 Walworth was reopened to operate the Red Arrow routes for a short time until the new Waterloo garage was ready.

 During the early 1990s, the garage once again re-opened, this time for the Londonlinks operation of routes 78 and 176.
 The Cowie Group undertook a major restructure a few years later, which once again saw closure of Walworth garage in 1997.

 The garage lay dormant on lease by Go-Ahead Group for six years until late 2003, when work started on refurbishing the garage for Travel London following contract gains for routes in South London.
 When reopened on 24 February 2005 by Mayor of London Ken Livingstone, it was the first bus garage in London to be powered with solar panels.

-Former garages
+Former depots

 Southall (AB)

 Southall garage opened on 29 July 2017, when routes E1, E5, E7 and E9 were transferred from Hayes.
-It was replaced by Armstrong Way (GW) garage in July 2019.
+It was replaced by a new site on Armstrong Way in July 2019.